A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

 A Certificate of Eligibility (COE) is a document issued to you by the Department of Veterans Affairs certifying that that you are eligible for the VA guarantee.
 In order to obtain your COE you can fill out form 26-1880 and mail it to the Veterans Affairs service center in Winston Salem, North Carolina.
 If there is a Veterans Affairs office in your area you may be able to obtain your COE in person by bringing form 26-1880 and your military ID or driver license.

-However, the easiest way is for us as your lender to pull it through the Department of Veterans Affairs ACE (Automated Certificate of Eligibility) system.
-As a VA approved lender, we have access to ACE and can usually obtain your COE online in a matter of minutes.
+However, the easiest way is for us as your lender to pull it through the Department of Veterans Affairs lenders portal.
+As a VA approved lender, we have access to lenders portal and can usually obtain your COE online in a matter of minutes.

 If the builder of your new home has financing for the construction and only requires a deposit from you, then once the home is built you can use your Veteran loan benefits to close on the purchase of your home.
-If construction financing is not available, it is still possible to use the VA or Texas Vet loan; however, there are several clauses that make the transaction much more complex.
+If construction financing is not available from the builder, we offer a VA construction loan that allows you to build and finance the construction and VA loan all in one.

 Not necessarily, many local banks and credit unions are not approved lenders and therefore may try to discourage you from using your Veteran benefits.
-Additionally, since we specialize in Texas Veteran and VA Mortgages we can offer you great service and experience in originating these home loans.
-Finally, the Department of Veterans Affairs approved appraiser will be a local appraiser who knows the market so there shouldn’t be issues with the appraised value of the property being too high or too low.
+Also, the Department of Veterans Affairs approved appraiser will be a local appraiser who knows the market so there shouldn’t be issues with the appraised value of the property being too high or too low.

 The funding fee is required by law and is charged by the Department of Veterans Affairs, not the lender.
-In most cases the funding fee is added on to your loan amount and is not paid out of pocket by the Veteran borrower.
+Usually the funding fee is added on to your loan amount and is not paid out of pocket by the Veteran borrower.
 The amount of the funding fee varies depending on whether the mortgage is the Veteran borrower’s first and/or if there is any down payment on the property and/or if it is a streamline refinance.
-As mortgage professionals who specialize in VA Loans, we can help to determine what the exact funding fee will be for you.
-Veterans who are rated for disability and surviving spouses are exempt from the funding fee.

 No, the Department of Veterans Affairs Program does not require a down payment and allows for 100% financing of the purchase price of the home, without mortgage insurance.
 The Texas Veteran loan can be a 100% financing as well when underwritten as a VA loan which it most commonly is (as opposed to a conventional of FHA loan).